Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Tips on Choosing the Perfect Dog Name

 Choosing a “pawfect” name for your dog can be challenging, especially if you don’t know where to begin.
-It’s difficult to determine which name might be a good choice for your new dog, and you probably haven’t spent much time with them yet.
-You might have had a couple of names in your head, only to find that they don’t really suit your new friend.
+Determining which name might be a good choice for your new dog is difficult, and you probably haven’t spent much time with them yet.
+You might have had a couple of names in your head, only to find that they don’t suit your new friend.

 Here are tips to get you started:

-• Spend a few days watching their behavior and observing their different traits.
+• Spend a few days watching their behavior and observing their traits.
 Get to know your dog better before rushing to name them.
-This enables you to determine whether your dog is more playful, silly, affectionate, clingy, or brave.
-Certain names can describe your pet’s traits better than others.
+This lets you determine whether your dog is more playful, silly, affectionate, clingy, or brave.
+Some names can describe your pet’s traits better than others.

 • Compile a list of your top name choices, and ask friends and family to rate them.
 The one with the highest rating is likely the best choice for your new dog.